cognitom/CAPITALS/README.md

 ## Compilation

 I'd like to focus to show how we can play with *source map*, so the compilation from CAPITALS is deadly simple: just convert everything into lower case.
+See [here](https://github.com/cognitom/CAPITALS/blob/master/index.js#L24).

 ```javascript
 srcCode.toLowerCase()